Visit to the Martin Archery factory in Walla Walla, Washington, USA

 Some interesting facts.
 Martin Archery are the second biggest employer in Walla Walla after the State Penitentiary.
 Some Martin work is outsourced and many small machine shops in the district rely on Martin for their work.

-More exquisite recurves
+More exquisite recurve bows

 For many years, Martin owned and operated a large retail sports store comprising a whole street block in the centre of town, retailing all manner of sporting goods including an archery section.